 - Data: The data should be substantive and not just implied.

 - Organization of presentation (hypothesis or objectives, methods, results, discussion/conclusions.)

-- Abstracts should have relevance for current or future application.
+- Abstracts should have relevance for current or future research or clinical applications.

 - Quality of presentation (spelling, format, grammar).

 - Bias: Evident bias in favor of a particular product or company is grounds for rejection.
 (Use of a particular company’s products or equipment in itself does not represent bias.
 Non-data-driven statements of superiority, however, would be considered biased.)

 - Evidence that is accepted within the profession.
 All recommendations involving clinical medicine must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.